Skip to content

 In addition, trade, services, agriculture, textiles, education, and tourism are important.
 The city connects southern Peru with the coast, highlands, and neighboring regions.

-Touristically, Arequipa is strongly linked to the Colca Canyon.
-At the same time, the city itself deserves enough time: the old town, markets, monasteries, picanterías, and viewpoints offer more than just a brief stopover.
+Arequipa is strongly linked to the Colca Canyon for tourism.
+At the same time, the city itself warrants enough time: Old Town, markets, convents, picanterías, and viewpoints offer more than just a brief stopover.

 Attractions in Arequipa

 Arequipa works best as a mix of city, cuisine, and landscape.
-Those who only see the Colca Canyon miss the city's quieter strengths.
+Those who only see the Colca Canyon miss the quieter strengths of the city.

 Food and Drink

 Arequipa is known for one of Peru's most robust regional cuisines.
-Many classics are served in picanterías, traditional eateries with regional cuisine and their own unique rhythm.
+Many classics are served in Picanterías, traditional eateries with regional cuisine and a very unique rhythm.

 Rocoto Relleno is one of the most famous dishes: stuffed rocoto chili, often baked with minced meat, spices, and cheese.
 The dish looks more harmless than it sometimes is.